neondatabase/website/content/docs/reference/github-actions.md

 ### Prerequisites

-- To use this action, you require an Neon API key.
+- To use this action, you require a Neon API key.
 For instructions, see [Create an API key](../manage/api-keys#create-an-api-key).
 - Add your Neon API key to your GitHub Secrets.
 In your GitHub repository, go to **Settings** and locate **Secrets** at the bottom of the left side bar.
 Click **Actions** > **New Repository Secret**.
 Name the secret `NEON_API_KEY`, paste your API key in the **Secret** field, and click **Add Secret**.

 ### Example